johnsonrokati/Batch2017/README.md

 # Batch2017
 TrainingBatch VCS Training
-Making changes to this Repository to demonstrate
+Making changes to this Repository to demonstrate.